brycewray/hugo-site/content/posts/2019/11/curmudgeonish-2019.md

 Dear marketing departments for the newscasts: **if this old fart knew about it hours ago, it ain't breakin'**.

-The best example I ever saw of a story *truly* breaking during an evening newscast was back in January, 1973, when the *CBS Evening News* came back from a segment and, on camera, anchorman Walter Cronkite was *on the phone* getting the first word about the death of ex-president Lyndon Johnson (video [here](https://www.youtube.com/watch?v=KGQs9htF9kQ)).
+The best example I ever saw of a story *truly* breaking during an evening newscast was back in January, 1973, when the *CBS Evening News* came back from a segment and, on camera, anchorman Walter Cronkite was *on the phone* getting the first word about the death of ex-president Lyndon Johnson (video [here](https://www.youtube.com/watch?v=KGQs9htF9kQ)[^noEmbed]).
 Now **that** was breaking.
 I only wish today's networks understood how tired and, therefore, useless that they have rendered the "breaking news" descriptor.

+[^noEmbed]: I didn't imbed the video here as a [static video](/posts/2021/09/gems-in-rough-09/#privacy-respecting-youtubeembeds), because its channel owner has prohibited that.

 ## Today's unis aren't uniform